The Strength of Families and Connection

 The project is bringing together researchers, front line partners, experts and young people with child welfare experience to review, develop and disseminate guidance and learning opportunities that will help workers support children and families and better position them to thrive in difficult times.

 This new publication provides guidance on how front-line practitioners, foster families, alternative caregivers, and governments can reach out to and support Black, Indigenous and racialized children and youth and their families during this difficult time.
 Click on the image to access the full Guidance Note.

 This publication provides guidance on how front-line practitioners, foster families, alternative caregivers, and governments can help create the conditions for hope and love to shine through this difficult moment and into a brighter, more equitable future for all.
 Click on the image to access the full Guidance Note.

 Click here to download the Handout for Service Providers.

-March 25, 2021: It takes a Village to raise a child: Parenting with an Intellectual Disability Disorder.
-(Workshop)
+March 25, 2021: It takes a Village to raise a child: Parenting with an Intellectual and Developmental Disability (IDD) (Workshop)

 The Strength of Families and Connection is currently being supported though the Public Health Agency of Canada’s investment Supporting the Health of Survivors of Family Violence.
 The views expressed herein do not necessarily represent the views of the Public Health Agency of Canada.